 Expenseus is a side project that arose out of a frustration with group expense reimbursement.
 When you go on a trip with your friends, or when you live in a house with 5 others and share expenses throughout the course of the month, it can be difficult to remember who owes who what.
 Expenseus keeps track of things and will calculate the smallest possible reimbursement graph that evens everything out.
 Over 3,000 happy monthly active users of this free service!

-I enjoy thinking critically about the technological enterprise in the modern era, and write about this topic frequently on my blog.
-I am currently blogging through a book on the philosophy of technology by Albert Borgmann, called Technology and the Character of Contemporary Life.
+I enjoy thinking critically about the technological enterprise in the modern era, and write about this topic on my blog.
+Most recently, I co-authored a paper on the philosophy of open source published by First Monday, entitled The rising tide: Open source’s steady transformation.
+Previously I blogged through a book on the philosophy of technology by Albert Borgmann, called Technology and the Character of Contemporary Life.
 I recommend starting at the 'Blogging Borgmann' series overview.

 I've been playing music for as long as I can remember.
 Starting with a few years of piano lessons as a child, I opted to switch to trumpet when it came to school.
 From 6th to 12th grade I practiced just enough to stay involved in the marching bands, concert bands, and jazz bands at my high schools.
 I also composed for piano and full wind ensemble.

 Splendour Hyaline is the indie rock band I started with my brother David Lipps in 2003.
 I write the songs, play guitars & bass, and sing.
 David plays drums, produces, records, mixes, masters, and plays a bit of synth.
-Some of our music is available for free at our NoiseTrade page.
 Here is our discography: